OC sheriff ordered by judge to reduce county's jail population by half amid COVID pandemic

 Wilson chided the county's attorneys for failing to respond to the lawsuit's allegations of a lack of social distancing in the jail system.

 The ruling comes as Barnes contends with a new outbreak of COVID-19 in the jails this week.
-Barnes announced on Thursday there were 102 inmates infected with COVID-19.
+The sheriff announced on Thursday there were 102 inmates infected with COVID-19.
 That number increased to 138 on Friday.
 Of those, 27 were newly booked inmates and 111 were in general population.

 OC sheriff ordered by judge to reduce county's jail population by half amid COVID pandemic